 Once earworm caterpillars have worked their way inside the ear, they cannot be controlled.
 Early plantings often are not affected by earworms, but late plantings can be under serious pressure.
 Low infestations are often handled by simply removing the damaged ear tip of the corn after harvest.
 Some growers provide a free "de-silking" of the ears at sale, so the consumer never sees the worms.

 Earworm adult moths should be monitored by pheromone traps placed near the corn field.
-In Oklahoma, Kuepper and colleagues (1991) used oils and oil-pesticide blends to control corn earworm on small acreages.
-They injected oil into the neck of the ear (where the silk emerges from the husk), with a standard oiling can.
-To be effective, oil must be applied 2 to 3 days past the full-brush stage (when silks are at maximum extension from the eartip).
+Some small-scale growers apply oil to the ear tips when the silks are emerging.
 Addition of Bt or pyrethrum is more effective than the oils alone.
 Be aware that using Bt with oil is difficult, time consuming, and not always effective.
-Estimates obtained for costs of these methods, however, are competitive with the conventional pesticide methods.

 Fall armyworms can also be a major pest in North Carolina.
 They overwinter further south and migrate north each year.
 The female moths are about 1.5 inches across the wings with grayish-white hind wings and dark gray forewings with splotches and white spots near the tips.
 They deposit clumps of up to 150 pinkish-white eggs on the leaves.
 In warm weather, these eggs hatch in 3 to 4 days.
 In 2 to 3 weeks, the armyworms are about 1.5 inches long, light tan or green to almost black with yellow and dark stripes running the length of the body.
 Their distinctive characteristic is an inverted Y on the front of the head.
 Fall armyworms will feed on just about any plant, but damage is especially severe in late sweet corn and field corn.
 They will eat all above-ground parts of the plant and are very messy eaters.
 The best defense is to plant early so that corn matures in mid-August before armyworms peak in the fall.